Tony-Btian/SkyPulseUAV/README.md

 ### Conclusion
 The communication protocol is a cornerstone of the SkyPulseUAV's operational integrity, facilitating a secure and reliable interface for UAV control and telemetry feedback.
 This protocol is instrumental in maintaining the UAV's performance and safety standards in various flight conditions.

+# Contact
+If you want to talk about technical issues related to this project, please contact one of us:

+Jianliang Wu: moxiasgabi@gmail.com

+Binhan Tian:

 ## License
 MIT License Copyright (c) 2024 Binhan Tian